MicrosoftDocs/architecture-center/docs/guide/multitenant/service/postgresql.md

 The [Sharding pattern](/azure/architecture/patterns/sharding) enables you to scale your workload across multiple databases or database servers.

-Azure Database for PostgreSQL Hyperscale (Citus) deployment mode provides tools for horizontally sharding your tenants across multiple servers (nodes).
+Solutions that need a very high-level of scale can use Azure Database for PostgreSQL Hyperscale (Citus) to enable horizontal sharding tenants across multiple servers (nodes).
 By using _distributed tables_ in multitenant databases, you can ensure that all data for a tenant is stored on the same node, increasing query performance.

 More information: